d0minicO/mhscanR/README.md

 > **mhq**

 Quantifies micorhomologies in CRISPR/Cas9 deletions.
-It accepts targeted amplicon next-generation sequencing data analysed using CRISPResso (1.0.x, [Pinello et al., 2016](doi.org/10.1038/nbt.3583)).
-Alternatively, it accepts any other sequencing data (eg Sanger sequencing) processed using a local alignment tool (e.g. [MUSCLE](https://doi.org/10.1186/1471-2105-5-113)).
+Accepts targeted amplicon next-generation sequencing data analysed using CRISPResso (1.0.x, [Pinello et al., 2016](doi.org/10.1038/nbt.3583)), or accepts any other sequencing data (eg Sanger sequencing) processed using a local alignment tool (e.g. [MUSCLE](https://doi.org/10.1186/1471-2105-5-113)).

 > **gcq**

 Quantifies GC content of microhomologies of different lengths.
-Also performs statistical testing for whether GC bases are enriched compared to an expected background GC content.
+Performs statistical test of whether GC bases are enriched compared to an expected background GC content.

 > **amh**

 Counts alternative microhomologies in Sanger sequencing data of CRISPR/Cas9 deletions analysed using mhq.
-Note: when analysing CRISPResso data, alternative microhomology count is automatically included in the mhq function and this function does not need to be run separately.
+Note: when analysing CRISPResso data, alternative microhomology count is automatically calculated by the mhq function and this function does not need to be run separately.

 * * *